roq-trading/roq-api/README.md

 #### Notes

 Event handlers will be invoked from a single thread.
-There is no need for you to implement locking or queueing.
+There is no need for you to implement your own locking or queueing.

 Your event handler should handle *all* exceptions.
 The controller is not supposed to know how to handle exceptions raised by your implementation.
-Unhandled exceptions may therefore cause the process to terminate.
+Unhandled exceptions may therefore cause the client process to terminate.

 Requests will normally be forwarded from the client to the gateway.
-The client should normally receive asynchronous acknowledgement and updates.
+The client should normally receive asynchronous acknowledgement and/or updates.

-However, several error conditions are specific to requests
+However, several error conditions specifically pertains to requests

-* Incorrect request should immediately raise an exception.
+* Incorrect requests detected by the client controller should cause synchronous exceptions.
-* Disconnected (or non-ready) gateway should immediately raise an exception.
+* Disconnected (or non-ready) gateway should cause synchronous exceptions.
+* Gateways may use the asynchronous acknowledge event to signal further error conditions.
 * Timeouts may occur anywhere between gateway, broker and market.
 * Timeout may occur if a request is lost in transit between client and gateway (e.g. disconnect).

 On the last point: *The client's controller often can not assume anything if the gateway is disconnected after a request has been sent and before an acknowledgement has been received*.

-Your trading strategy implementation should therefore manage exceptions and timeouts!
+Your trading strategy implementation should therefore manage exceptions, events and timeouts!

-* **Never** expect requests to actually generate acknowledgements and/or updates!
+* **Never** expect a request to actually generate an acknowledgement!
 * **Always** implement internal checks (to verify current state) and deal with the timeout conditions!

 **It is your responsibility to implement safe order management**.